 - Lost wages

 - Medical expenses

-While compensation cannot undo the damage, it can at least help you stay financially comfortable for the rest of your life and force the manufacturers who wronged you to take responsibility for their actions.
+While compensation cannot undo the damage caused by your illness, it can help ease financial stress and force the manufacturers of asbestos-containing products to take responsibility for their actions.